django-import-export/django-import-export/docs/getting_started.rst

 Declaring fields
 ----------------

-It is possible to override resource fields to change some of it's options::
+It is possible to override a resource field to change some of it's options::

     from import_export import fields